PzGrenBtl-402/PzGrenBtl402/README.md

 # PzGrenBtl 402 Mod

-This mod contains changes to the Redd'n'Tanks and BwMod modification improving ACRE Radio Racks and adding further functionality.
+This mod contains changes to Redd'n'Tanks, BwMod, NiArms, RHS and GM improving ACRE Radio Racks and adding further functionality and features.